 SEO presents a number of opportunities that are unique to family law marketing.

-This is a guide to divorce lawyer SEO aiming to get more divorce clients through your websites.
+This is a guide to divorce lawyer SEO aiming to get more clients for your family law practice through your website.
 You’ll learn about some of the unique SEO opportunities available to family law SEO that simply do not exist for practices focused on other areas of law.
 You’ll also get an introduction to the best practices for each of the three parts of SEO.

 If you’re hoping to get a primer on what effective SEO for divorce lawyers looks like, what you’ll have to do if you decide to do your own SEO, and what you should be looking for if you decide to hire a legal marketing company that offers SEO services.

-If you’d like to talk to someone about your website, click here.
+If you’d like to talk to someone at Sagapixel about SEO for your family law practice, click here.

 What is SEO?

 Search engine optimization (SEO) is the practice of making your business more visible on search engines.
-There are three pieces to doing divorce lawyer SEO, which are no different that doing SEO for any attorney:
+There are three pieces to doing SEO for family law attorneys, which are no different that doing SEO for any attorney:

 - Ensuring your website is accessible to Google, allowing it to index your website optimally.